MichaelBelousov/MichaelBelousov.github.io/src/src/blog/why-itwin-sucks.md

 - Instead of using decades-old outlier detection algorithms while generating tiles or detecting extents, the display system refuses to generate tiles for things outside project extents
-- project extents must be set by a project admin, usually once at project startup, regular users can't do anything
+- project extents must be set by a project admin, usually once at project startup, regular users can't do anything but wait for an admin
 - this is horrible for visualization, e.g. people can't add background elements outside the extents, it will be visible in element lists, but never actually render, even if it's within the viewport!
+- this is a solved problem in almost every other viewer!
+Just generate tiles for it on-demand if it's taking up enough pixel space in the view frustrum!

 ### iTwin Studio sucks

+- should only have desktop-specific APIs e.g. loading files, load custom backend code
-- should not have its own APIs, iTwin core should own that
+- iTwin core should own everything else, e.g. configuration, settings, extensibility, progressive-web-app stuff
-- should include a electron-like abstraction over itwin core libraries (mango)
+- Studio should be built on an electron-like abstraction over itwin core libraries (mango/iTwin Desktop Framework)
-- the product team and leadership and developers all have different ideas about it... someone needs to go and own the vision, and I for one like Keith's vision (it is a bit too visionary, but otherwise do:)
+- the product team and leadership and developers are grid-locked, someone needs to go and own the vision, and I for one like Keith's vision (although it is a bit too visionary, but otherwise do:)
 - if you don't want to be visionary, you could break it up into:
   - iTwin desktop framework
   - real iTwin core extensions
   - iTwin extension marketplace

-### General leadership
+### Engineering leadership

-- please build engineering leadership.
-You guys are working in silos and doing tons of wasted redundant work that just makes everyone mad at each other... you need more people looking at how this is designed end-to-end
-- stop being afraid of breaking changes, how many iTwin customers are there actually to worry about?
+I won't go deep into this, but I have seen structural reasons that Bentley wastes a lot of time and resources building things poorly and shooting its own feet, there is a lot of siloing and a lack of central planning, especially on the engineering side.
+IMO this is one of the most pressing issues for organizational health and ability to deliver.